riscvarchive/ISA_Formal_Spec_Public_Review/Sail.md

 - The model has extendability hooks that are being used to develop the CHERI-RISC-V architecture.

-- The model does not currently cover RV128, floating-point for the F and D standard extensions, encodings for HINT instructions, PMP/PMA physical memory attributes and protection, event and performance counter support, the hypervisor mode for virtualization, and other extensions such as the vector and bit-manipulation extensions.
+- The model does not currently cover RV128, the hypervisor mode for virtualization, and other extensions such as the vector and bit-manipulation extensions.

 ## Current specification of assembly syntax and encoding